kuljeet234/house-prediction-/README.md

 # house prediction
-In this repository i have a ML project in the supervised learning category. this is a house price prediction model using the dataset of boston.
+In this repository i have a ML project in the supervised learning category. this is a house price prediction model using the dataset of california.